brillout/libraries/README.md

 This is basically the subset of awesome lists that curate libaries.

-If you are looking for Learning Material head over to Sindre Sorhus' [list of awesome lists](https://github.com/sindresorhus/awesome).
+If you are looking for learning material head over to Sindre Sorhus' [list of awesome lists](https://github.com/sindresorhus/awesome).

 #### Contents
 - [Frontend](#frontend)